Health insurance is an allowable means test deduction, even if the debtor doesn’t currently have health insurance.

 The characterization of these expenses as “reasonably necessary” distinguishes them from those expenses deductible in amounts prescribed by the IRS standards.
 It also frees these expenses from the need for a history of such expenses.

 I know that lots of trustees haven’t gotten the message that expenses on the means test are forward looking.
-They want a history of payment to support the projection of a particular expense that isn’t tied to an IRS allowance.
+They want a history of payment as if that is proof of future expenses.

 They’ve apparently forgotten the statutory interpretation stricture that what wasn’t changed by amendment remains the same.
 BAPCPA made income, for the purposes of projected disposable income, backward looking.
 Unchanged, therefore, was the projection of expenses into the future.